NEWS

 The concept of the course originated from strategic planning with Associated British Ports, where Managers recognised the requirement to benchmark best practice and to identify the ways in which the Ports Industry can ensure that its needs for qualified marine personnel can be met.

-The Legislation Tree, rooted in the 1847 Act, breaks the Port Authority's and Harbour Master's powers and duties into manageable proportions.
+The Legislation Tree, rooted in the 1847 Act, breaks the powers and duties of the Port Authority and the Harbour Master into manageable proportions.

 Aims: To instill or refresh Delegates' knowledge and understanding of the UK maritime legislative environment and its practical day-to-day application, as well as their statutory duties & roles as integral parts of the port management team.